Alrighttt/dockersegid/README.md

 Run `./sendmany64 100`.
 This will send 100 coins to each docker node's komodod.
 Change `100` to how ever many coins you would like each docker container to stake.

-You can check that each node received these coins by running `./kmdcliall "getbalance".
+You can check that each node received these coins by running `./kmdcliall "getbalance"`.
 This `kmdall` script can be used to send any komodod-cli commands to all 64 nodes at once.
 To send a command to a specific node, use the `./kmdcli`.
 For example to send a getbalance command to the segid40 node, you would use `./kmdcli 40 "getbalance"`

 Once you have confirmed that each node has received coins, do `sudo ./kmdall "setgenerate true 1"